tenzir/tenzir/rfc/001-composable-pipelines/README.md

 As there is no clear underlying use case outside of testing and debugging, we are not going to discuss this idea in more depth.

+### Statically typed pipelines

+We could implement the entire pipeline with Arrow IPC streams in the "interior" operators, with only `from` and `to` taking raw input as byte stream.
+Such static typing may be too restrictive, preventing a wide array of operators.
+We therefore assume that input and output are dynamically typed.